-11. Firms that conduct exempt regulated activities may, without undue prominence, use the logos of investment business organisations of which they are a member on their professional stationery.
-(Members should also refer to the Designated Professional Body Regulations 2001.)
+11. A firm that conducts exempt regulated activities may, without undue prominence, use the logos of investment business organisations of which they are a member on their professional stationery.
+(Professional accountants are also advised to refer to the Designated Professional Body Regulations 2001.)

-Additional requirements for descriptions of members and firms and the names of practising firms for Ireland
+Additional requirements for descriptions of professional accountants and firms and the names of practising firms for Ireland

-The requirements set out below shall apply to members in Ireland.
+The requirements set out below shall apply to professional accountants in Ireland.